yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/compling.md

 colcon build --symlink-install
 ```

-If you are not using Webots:
+If Webots is not being used:

 ```bash
 mkdir -p ~/lgdx_ws/src